-According to the Substance Abuse and Mental Health Services Administration medication assisted treatment has proven to be effective in treating the withdrawal symptoms and negative effects of opioid and alcohol use.
-Paired with therapies such as cognitive behavioral therapy and counseling MAT programs utilize a “whole person” approach to treating opioid dependence and alcohol addiction and are helpful in assisting patients in long term sobriety.
+According to the Substance Abuse and Mental Health Services Administration, medication-assisted treatment has proven to be effective in treating the withdrawal symptoms and negative effects of opioid and alcohol use.
+Paired with treatments such as cognitive-behavioral therapy and counseling, MAT programs utilize a “whole person” approach to treating opioid dependence and alcohol addiction and are helpful in assisting patients in long-term sobriety.
 This treatment approach has been known to

 After a study conducted in 2015, following the long term effectiveness of MAT, results showed,